Your Complete Student Loan Guide for 2026

 The Tiered Standard Plan

 The new standard plan sets fixed monthly payments over 10 to 25 years, with the repayment period determined by your total loan balance.
 A borrower with $30,000 in debt would repay over 10 years, while someone with $100,000+ would have up to 25 years.
 This replaces the current one-size-fits-all 10-year standard plan, which often produced unaffordable payments for high-balance borrowers.
-At the current 6.39% undergraduate rate, a $35,000 balance on a 10-year standard plan produces a monthly payment of approximately $396 and total interest of roughly $12,520 — meaning you'd repay about $47,520 total on a $35,000 loan.
+At a typical undergraduate rate, a $35,000 balance on a 10-year standard plan runs roughly $390 to $400 a month, with total interest in the low five figures.
+You can run your own balance, rate, and term in our student loan payoff calculator.

 The Repayment Assistance Plan (RAP)